 Tracey Gleason is the Fund Development Assistant at ECF.
 She came to ECF in the fall of 2015, after spending several years at Olds College in the roles of Stewardship Coordinator, Data Base Coordinator, and Project Assistant.
 As a Fund Development Assistant, Tracey provides support to the Donor Advisors in many areas.
 She also works closely with her colleagues to carry out other ECF responsibilities.
 When she's not busy with ECF, she volunteers at the Edmonton Humane Society.
 She enjoys outdoor activities including rock climbing, ice climbing, hiking, scrambling, and more.

-Chris Quinn is the Director of Finance & Operations at ECF.
+Chris Quinn is the Chief Financial Officer at ECF.
 After graduating from the University of Alberta with a Bachelor of Commerce co-op degree, he articled at Grant Thornton LLP.
 This time included a secondment to Grant Thornton’s Dublin, Ireland office.
 After six years of public company financial reporting with TELUS and The Brick, Chris joined ECF and has loved every minute of it.
 He spends his free time chasing rugby and golf balls around.
 He and his wife love to travel and are excited to show their daughter the world!

 Gladys Dela Rosa-Bugayong

-Gladys Dela Rosa-Bugayong is an Investment Analyst at ECF.
+Gladys Dela Rosa-Bugayong is the Finance Lead at ECF.
 She has been with ECF since 2014, and worked as a Regional Accountant for ETISALAT in Dubai before coming to Canada.
 She is active in Couples for Christ, an international religious group recognized by the Vatican church.
 She also supports a number of charities to improve the lives of the young citizens of the world, as she believes that the youth are the future of the world.
 Gladys is originally from the Philippines and is energetic and outspoken, yet kind-hearted, hardworking, and a team builder.